 International applicants are required to provide official TOEFL or IELTS scores as part of the admission requirements.
 The minimum requirements for University and IPS admission are:

 - TOEFL Computer based test: 213

 US Citizens as well as citizens of Canada, United Kingdom, Ireland, Australia, and New Zealand are exempt from the above requirements.
 The English Language Proficiency Test requirement is waived for international applicants who have completed or are in progress to complete, prior to starting at Loyola, a four-year bachelor’s or a master’s degree program in the United States.
 Upon receipt of official transcript(s) showing conferred or final courses in progress of a U.S. bachelor’s degree or masters degree, the TOEFL/IELTS requirement will be waived.

 Official test scores must be received directly from the testing agency.
 Tests must have been administered within the past two years.
 Scores older than two years are not valid.
-We do not exempt for degrees from other countries, whether in Europe, Latin America, Asia, or Africa even if the language of instruction was English.

 Individuals who cannot take the TOEFL or IELTS exams are welcome to participate in the Accuplacer_Test_Information_for_Students exam offered through the English Language Learning Program (ELLP) at Loyola University Chicago.
 The self-paced exam consists of four sections in listening, reading, sentence/language skills, and a writing section.
 Students must be physically present in Chicago to take the ACCUPLACER exam.